sachinmaheshwari/sachinmaheshwari.github.io/_posts/2017-11-16-my-take-on-pomodoro.md

 2. Take control of your time and do what you want to do and at what time.

 If we go with the flow, then soon we will realize that we are having a lot of stress and the work-life balance is tilting dangerously towards work.
 Let's say for e.g. on every new email that comes to us if we are stopping whatever we are doing to read that email.
 Then after reading that email either we will go back to our original work that we were doing or we might decide to reply that email.
 Both of these choices will lead to breaking our thought flow or zone that we were in when we got the email.
 Now to get back to that zone we will need to recollect everything related to what we were doing.
 Now, this might look like a simple thing, but if we do it multiple times then all such single things collectively tire our brain.
 And we will feel the effect at the end of the day.
 This is only what emails can do to us.
-But we also have phone calls, text messages, interruptions from colleagues, Facebook, Whatsapp and so on. co
+But we also have phone calls, text messages, interruptions from colleagues, Facebook, Whatsapp and so on.

 On the other hand, if we control what can interrupt us and focus on what we want to do and at what time then we will soon feel that we are actually spending more time on the things that matter.
 And at the end of the day we will feel less tired and exhausted as the overhead of going back to the "_zone_" is no longer there.

-To take control of the time I found Pomodoro technique to be very effective.
+To take control of the time, I found Pomodoro technique, to be very effective.
 If you want to read more about it in the raw form you can check this [out](https://cirillocompany.de/pages/pomodoro-technique).

 In this article, I will explain how I'm using this technique to help me with time management.